 “…executives tend to assume that their underlings will bear the main brunt of changes to the future of work, while their own positions are immune.
 They are incorrect.
 We have chosen to publicize our work with iCEO to highlight the hard reality: It will not be possible to hide in the C-Suite for much longer.” — HBR

-And this fact, that AI will impact middle and upper management sooner rather than later, is actually good news; it will mean people who have money and power will feel the threat that only blue-collar and factor workers have felt before.
+And this fact, that AI will impact middle and upper management sooner rather than later, is actually good news; it will mean people who have money and power will feel the threat that only blue-collar and factory workers have felt before.
 And maybe they can come up with a new economic model that keeps these changes from driving us all into poverty and unemployment.

 If you want to see the real impact automation and other factors are having on real human wages, there is a great article on “Wage Stagnation…” from the Economic Policy Institute: